Percent Change Estimation in Large Scale Online Experiments: Background

-Assume that the observed values of the metric of interest for the treatment and the control groups are draws from the random variables $Y_{i,j}$ where $i = 1, \ldots, n_j$ and $j=c, t$.
+Assume that the values of the metric of interest for the treatment and the control groups are random variables $Y_{i,j}$ where $i = 1, \ldots, n_j$ denotes observations in group j, and $j=c, t$ denotes the control and the treatment groups, respectively.
 In large online experiments, data are often randomly \emph{bucketed}, i.e, data are the result of an aggregation of the metric across many users \cite{chamandy2012estimating}.
+This aggregation is done to avoid computational roadblocks, to reduce storage cost, and due to privacy considerations.
 For the DAUs metric, for example, the observation $Y_{i,t}$ represents the sum of the number of days that users that are in \emph{bucket} $i$ and in the treatment group used the product across the $T$ days of the experiment.
 Since observations are the result of an aggregation across users and days, by the Central Limit Theorem it is reasonable to assume that the underlying random variables are normally distributed

-where $i = 1, \ldots, n_j$ and $j=t,c$.
-To test if there is a difference between the mean of the treatment group, $\mu_t$, and the mean of the control group, $\mu_c$, one can use a t-test.